anastasiareitz/AzureDataTransfer/README.md

 - Note: Failed messages/jobs are sent to <QUEUE_NAME>-poison

 <b>API Management (APIM) Setup:</b>
-- Note: APIM is used to display interactive Swagger/OpenAPI docs
+- Note: APIM is used to access the FastAPI Swagger/OpenAPI docs
 1. Create APIM Service -> Consumption Pricing Tier (do not select developer)
 2. Add new API -> Function App
    - Function App: <YOUR_FUNCTION>